 - Intensify Guided Reading Experiences in Order to Accelerate Progress for Struggling Readers

 Adjust the structure of guided reading lessons to target specific learning needs and intensify learning for students still lagging behind

 - Redesign Your Classroom Environment to Elevate Student Progress

 Use simple modifications to create an instructional environment that will accommodate unique student learning needs

-Each participant will receive an extensive resource handbook packed with valuable strategies and techniques designed to help you make more effective use of guided reading and other small group formats … All strategies are highly practical and ready for use with your students
+Each participant will receive an extensive digital resource handbook packed with valuable strategies and techniques designed to help you make more effective use of guided reading and other small group formats … All strategies are highly practical and ready for use with your students

 Outstanding Strategies You Can Use Immediately